skipperkongen/hello-docker/examples/0-scratch/README.md

 docker rmi hello-docker-scratch
 ```

-Rerun the `docker images` command to see that it is gone:
+Check that it's gone, by rerunning the `docker images` command from before:

 ```bash
 docker images | grep hello-docker-scratch